1. Prepaid credit cards

 These cards usually offer rewards on everyday spending, allowing you to save money on stuff you have to buy anyway.
 Extra rewards might be possible when you use the card to pay for office supplies, internet service and other typical business expenses.

-Compare today's best small business credit cards.
+More: Compare the best small business credit cards

 10. Gas rewards credit cards

 We know you're spending a lot of money on gas these days.
 And now there's a way to benefit from having to spend as much as you do.
 Gas rewards credit cards give you rebates, points or cash back just for filling up your car.
 And you can earn rewards not only on fuel but also on your other everyday purchases.

 Gas cards keep more money in your wallet as you keep your tank filled.
 These cards are perfect for commuters or anyone who spends a lot of time behind the wheel.

 More: Compare the best gas rewards credit cards

 Balance transfer credit cards allow you to consolidate all of your credit debt onto one low-rate card.